Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 import polars as pl

-# Optional: nicer printing for notebooks/console
+# Optional: nicer printing in terminal / notebooks

 pl.Config.set_tbl_rows(12)